Inside LA - The Los Angeles Lowdown

 4. LEARN ABOUT THE WILD WEST

 The Autry Museum of the American West is across from the Zoo and is a great place to while away a few hours learning about the old West.
 There are paintings (including First American), exhibitions and a botanic garden, so it’s well worth a visit.

 5. HOLLYWOOD SIGN

 Erected here in 1923 (nobody knows exactly when, but probably around October or November of that year), the Sign is undoubtedly one of the most iconic structures in the world.
-Rather like the Eiffel Tower and the Palace of Westminster, which are indelibly linked their homes, when you see it you know it can only be Los Angeles.
-Originally the sign spelt ‘Hollywoodland’ and it was designed to publicize the housing development of that name beneath it, but very quickly it came to represent the film business in LA and the very idea of ‘the Dream Factory’ here.
+Rather like the Eiffel Tower and the Palace of Westminster, which are indelibly linked to their home cities, when you see the Sign you know it can only be Los Angeles.
+Originally it spelt ‘Hollywoodland’ and was designed to publicize the housing development of that name beneath it, but very quickly it came to represent the film business in LA and the very idea of ‘the Dream Factory’ here.
 Rather like the industry, which is notoriously hard to break into, the sign is real and can easily be seen – but you can’t actually touch it.
 It’s out of reach, behind fencing and protected by cameras and motion detectors surrounding it.
-The closest you can get is to the rear of it, on Mount Lee, from where you can get good photos, through the Sign, of Los Angeles.
+The closest you can get is to its rear, on Mount Lee’s summit, from where you can get good photos, through the Sign, of Los Angeles.